nomiuo/NodeNote/README.md

 - Press `Alt+C` to copy the id of the attribute widget, and you can use it as hyperlink (`Ctrl+M`) to index the node.
 You can edit the id after setting it as hyperlink

 - Press `Alt+Z` to redirect to last scene

-- Change the background into blank

-- Change the style of edit box of pipe widget

 - Press `Alt+X` to redirect to parent scene

+- You can change the style of edit box of pipe widget

 - Press `Alt+R` to copy one attribute widget, Press `Alt+T` to paste your widget

 - Press `F11` to close flowing image effect.

-## Changed:
+## Changes:
-- 安装通过homebrew
+- Change the background into blank
+- Intall NodeNote by homebrew